 People v.
 Wood, 450 Mich.
 399, 538 N.W.2d 351, (1995) The Supreme Court applied the new test of “operating” and decided that Mr. Wood, despite being asleep, had not put the vehicle into a position of no risk.
 In particular, Mr. Woods was in a running car, in drive, with his foot on the brake.
 In other words, despite being asleep, the vehicle was still capable of causing damage, the sort of harm that the drunk driving statute was intended to prevent.

 In People v Burton, 252 Mich App 130 (2002) the defendant was found asleep behind the wheel in a golf course parking lot.
 The car was running, in neutral, and the lights were off.
 There were some beer cans inside the vehicle.
-When the police awakened the Defendant, he stated he was drinking earlier and he was stranded by his companions.
+When the police awakened the Defendant, he stated he had been drunk earlier and he was stranded by his companions.
 The car was running to keep him warm.
 The Appeals Court applied the test from Woods.
 The Court reasoned that at trial the prosecutor had not proven that the defendant intended to operate the motor vehicle as transportation rather than just shelter.
 The Court stated that the defendant’s car, which was parked in a golf course parking lot, was not in a position that posed a significant risk of causing a collision.

 Circumstantial Drunk Driving